amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-09-23-distributed-tracing-spring-boot-opentracing-jaeger.md

 You can read about Distributed tracing using Zipkin my previous article [here](https://refactorfirst.com/distributed-tracing-with-spring-cloud-sleuth.html).

 I keep exploring and learning new things.
-If you want to know the latest trends and improve your software development skills, then subscribe to my newsletter on [https://refactorfirst.com](https://refactorfirst.com/) and also follow me on [Twitter](https://twitter.com/amrutprabhu42).
+If you want to know the latest trends and improve your software development skills, then subscribe to my newsletter below and also follow me on [Twitter](https://twitter.com/amrutprabhu42).

 Enjoy!!